 What could be the reason behind this?
-Well, it’s very likely the streaming service is being hit by a DDoS attack.
+Well, it’s very likely a DDoS attack is hitting the streaming service.
 Now, how to prevent a DDoS attack?
 And what does it take for effective DoS attack protection?
 Before we get to that, let’s discuss what does DDoS means.

 What is a DDoS Attack?